-More recently seasonal climate predictability derived from large scale climate precursors (e.g., the El Niño Southern Oscillation [ENSO] and the North Atlantic Oscillation [NAO]) has been used to enhance seasonal streamflow forecasting (e.g., Wood et al. 2002; Yuan et al. 2013; Demargne et al. 2014; Mendoza et al. 2017).
-Such systems produce streamflow forecasts, by initialising a hydrological model to estimate IHCs and forcing the model with inputs based on seasonal climate forecasts (SCF; of temperature and precipitation) instead of historical observations.
-Their skill is also still limited, due to the rapid decrease in precipitation forecasting skill beyond two weeks of lead time, and the skill is variable in both space and time (Yuan et al. 2011; van Dijk et al. 2013; Slater et al. 2017).
+More recently, seasonal climate predictability derived from large-scale climate precursors [e.g., El Niño-Southern Oscillation (ENSO) and the North Atlantic Oscillation (NAO)] has been used to enhance seasonal streamflow forecasting (e.g., Wood et al. 2002; Yuan et al. 2013; Demargne et al. 2014; Mendoza et al. 2017).
+Such systems produce streamflow forecasts by initializing a hydrological model to estimate IHCs and forcing the model with inputs based on seasonal climate forecasts (SCFs; of temperature and precipitation) instead of historical observations.
+Their skill is also still limited because of the rapid decrease in precipitation forecasting skill beyond two weeks of lead time, and the skill is variable in both space and time (Yuan et al. 2011; van Dijk et al. 2013; Slater et al. 2017).
 In Europe, for instance, the skill is higher in winter in regions where the winter precipitation is highly correlated with the NAO.
-Regions with high skill include the Iberian Peninsula, Scandinavia and regions around the Black Sea (Bierkens and van Beek 2009).
+Regions with high skill include the Iberian Peninsula, Scandinavia, and regions around the Black Sea (Bierkens and van Beek 2009).
 In the contiguous United States (CONUS), the skill is on average higher over (semi)arid western catchments, due to the persistence of the IHCs influence up to three months of lead time.
-The skill can be higher in some regions of the western CONUS (i.e., California, the Pacific Northwest and Great Basin) in the winter and fall due to higher precipitation forecasting skill in strong ENSO phases (Wood et al. 2005).
+The skill can be higher in some regions of the western CONUS (i.e., California, the Pacific Northwest, and Great Basin) in the winter and fall due to higher precipitation forecasting skill in strong ENSO phases (Wood et al. 2005).

-Increasing the seasonal streamflow forecast skill remains a challenge that is being tackled by improving IHCs and the SCFs using a variety of techniques.
-Techniques include model developments and data assimilation and can be more or less expensive.
+Increasing the seasonal streamflow forecast skill remains a challenge: one that is being tackled by improving IHCs and SCFs using a variety of techniques.
+Techniques include model developments and data assimilation and can vary in computational expense.
 However, over the past several decades, it has been shown that operational streamflow forecast quality has not significantly improved (Pagano et al. 2004; Welles et al. 2007).
-This is the motivation for the use of sensitivity analysis techniques to guide future forecasting developments for seasonal streamflow forecasting, and is the basis for this paper.
+This is the motivation for the use of sensitivity analysis techniques to guide future forecasting developments for seasonal streamflow forecasting and is the basis for this paper.

-It is in this context that the attribution of seasonal streamflow forecast uncertainty to the IHCs and SCFs errors has been researched extensively.
-Wood and Lettenmaier (2008) introduced a method based on two hindcasting end points: the ESP and the reverse-ESP.
-In contrast to the ESP, which only represents the uncertainty in the future climate, the reverse-ESP only represents the uncertainty in IHCs by using an ensemble of initial model states taken from historical simulations to initialise a prediction forced by a single set of observed meteorological inputs.
-Typically, the input uncertainty damps out over a period of months as the influence of the perfect future climate input increasingly determines model states.
+It is in this context that the attribution of seasonal streamflow forecast uncertainty to the IHC and SCF errors has been researched extensively.
+Wood and Lettenmaier (2008) introduced a method based on two hindcasting end points: the ESP and the reverse ESP.
+In contrast to the ESP, which only represents the uncertainty in the future climate, the reverse ESP only represents the uncertainty in IHCs by using an ensemble of initial model states taken from historical simulations to initialize a prediction forced by a single set of observed meteorological inputs.
+Typically, the input uncertainty attenuates over a period of months as the influence of the perfect future climate input increasingly determines model states.